FelysNeko/FelysNeko/README.md

 ## Introduction
-I'm a first-year computer engineering student at the University of Waterloo, interested in programming languages and compilers.
-Python and C are my most proficient languages, but I have also coded in Rust, C++, and Typescript (with React.js only) for some projects.
-All of my past repositories are merged, so most of commit history is lost.
-QAQ
+I'm a first-year computer engineering student at the University of Waterloo.

 ## Recently
 Internship